Another AVG Fail

 I got worried when I came home from work and saw the AVG warnings.
 It wasn't working, it broke iTunes, and eventually I just decided to reformat.

-Then two days later I hear it was all a mistake.
 I was so pissed, I've got Avast installed now.
-I'm thinking of purchasing NOD32, I've heard a lot of good things about it. |
+I'm thinking of purchasing NOD32, I've heard a lot of good things about it.

 Quote: